Gestify-ML/yolo/README.md

 * Error handling implementation

 ## Optimization Decision Reasoning
+TODO:
+* How coarse pruning threshold was selected
+* How fine pruning threshold was selected
+* How quantization output type was selected

 ## Setup and Training
 The code base is split into 4 distinct repositories.
 The [Hagrid](https://github.com/Gestify-ML/hagrid) repo contains the dataset acquisition and preparation scripts.
 It was forked and modified to allow it to covert from the hagrid dataset format to the yolo dataset format.
 The [Ultralytics](https://github.com/Gestify-ML/ultralytics) repo contains the training framework.
 It was forked and modified to use the dataset from the converted hagrid dataset.
 The [Gestify](https://github.com/Gestify-ML/gestify) repo contains the Gestify app which runs the trained model.
 And lastly, the [Yolo](https://github.com/Gestify-ML/yolo) repo contains the scripts to train, prune, quantize, and export the hand detection model.
 It also contains a desktop demo to run a model.